 Coding bootcamps (code schools) are short term, intense, immersive, industry-based training that is designed to give you the skills for an entry level job in tech.
 These programs are lighter on theory and heavy on real world application compared with traditional college computer science degrees.
 The commitment is 40 to 80 hours a week, depending on the program.

 VET TEC is designed to get veterans jobs.
-The school who trains the veteran gets paid on a pro rata basis: 25% on enrollment, 25% on graduation, and 50% when the veteran gains meaningful employment as defined by the Department of Veterans Affairs.
+The school who trains the veteran gets paid on a pro rata basis: 25% on enrollment, 25% on successful graduation, and 50% when the veteran gains meaningful employment as defined by the Department of Veterans Affairs.

 The school doesn’t get paid fully unless you get hired within 6 months.
 That means screening is critical.
 You have to be serious about getting a job in tech.